dOpensource/dsiprouter/docs/use-cases.rst

 ====================================
 SIP Trunking Using IP Authentication
 ====================================
 dSIPRouter enables an organization to start supporting SIP Trunking within minutes.
 Here are the steps to set it up using IP Authenication:

 1. Login to dSIPRouter
 2. Valiate that your carrier is defined and specified in the Global Outbound Routes.
-If not, please follow the steps in :ref:`carrier_groups` and/or :ref:`global_outbound_routes` documentation.
+If not, please follow the steps in `<carrier_groups.rst>`_ and/or `<global_outbound_routes.rst>`_ documentation.

 3. Click on PBX's and Endpoints
 4. Click "Add"